zxkevinxz/ai-hero/examples/ai-engineer-roadmap/00.5-what-can-you-build-with-llms/article.md

   B -- Classifies as --> C("Positive or Negative")
 ```

 Classification systems have been around in machine learning for a long time.
 They usually require significant amounts of data to train.
-LLMs make this process easier by only requiring a simple prompt to change its behavior to a classifier.
+LLMs make this process easier by only requiring a simple prompt to change their behavior to a classifier.
 Very useful.

 Recent developments in LLMs also mean it's easier to retrieve structured data from them.
 Check out a [classification example](https://www.aihero.dev/generate-enums-with-vercel-ai-sdk?list=vercel-ai-sdk-tutorial) from the Vercel AI SDK tutorial.